TazeemKhan9/Airline-Satisfaction-Prediction/README.md

 Arrival.Delay.in.Minutes
 Departure.Delay.in.Minutes

-The predictions made by using the above significant variables gave us an accuracy of 88.27% when compared to the testing data.
+# The predictions made by using the above significant variables gave us an accuracy of 88.27% when compared to the testing data.

-                                                    Reference
-Prediction                           neutral or dissatisfied      satisfied neutral or dissatisfied                  13127                      1600 satisfied                                1446                       9803